heidi-pay/slack-notifier/README.md

 > # Slack Notifier GitHub Action

-This action notifies slack of a HeidiPay release.
+This action notifies slack of HeidiPay releases and Terraform plan results.

 ## Inputs

 - `repository-name` - The name of the GitHub repository
 - `github-token` - The GitHub token to access private repositories
-- `github-ref` - The release version in the form refs/tags/v4
+- `github-ref` - The release version in the form refs/tags/v4 or commit ref
-- `slack-hook` - The URL for the slack hook to request.
+- `slack-hook` - The URL for the slack hook to request
+- `outcome` - The outcome of the job (true/false) - optional
+- `plan-type` - The type of notification (release, terraform-plan) - optional
+- `pr-number` - The PR number for terraform plan notifications - optional
+- `plan-output` - The terraform plan output content - optional

 ## Outputs

 None

 ## Example usage

+### Release notifications
 ```
 uses: actions/slack-notifier@v1
 with: